tlabruyere/tlabruyere.github.io/_posts/2020-12-19-Linux_Privilege_Escalation.md

 1. Stored Passwords on disk or in history

+    Example:

+    Openvpn uses config files to connect to the vpn.
+The config file can contain a link to files containing authentication credentials.

 1. Weak file Permissions on /etc/shadow

     If normal users can read `/etc/shadow`, then password crackers can try to guess the password. `unshadow` is an example of this where you collect `/etc/shadow` and `/etc/passwd` and it will try to crack the password.